 Because of the size of the investment you’re making in a practice, you need to evaluate a number of lenders.

 When you apply for a practice loan, be ready to share a lot of financial details.
 The more information you can provide, the more confidence a lender will have in you.

 If you’re buying into or acquiring a practice, be prepared to provide its complete financial background.
 Lenders will also want to know your future growth plans.

 For all types of medical financing, lenders will ask about your personal financial information.

-If you use alternative lenders, you will still need to provide an array of personal, business and financial information.
+If you use alternative lenders, you will still need to provide an array of personal, business, and financial information.
 Alternative lenders differ in the information they request.
-Some may request a plan for how the money will be used, your credit history and a verification of your income and assets.
+Some may request a plan for how the money will be used, your credit history, and verification of your income and assets.

 Lenders will evaluate your loan application based on a number of factors.
-These factors determine whether your qualify for financing.
+These factors determine whether you qualify for financing.
 They also determine your repayment rate and terms.
 These factors include:

 - Your medical specialty